 The list of those units is as follows: Anthropology, Centre for European, Russian, and Eurasian Studies (CERES), Curriculum, Teaching and Learning (CTL), Geography, Global Affairs (GA), History, Centre for Industrial Relations and Human Resources (CIRHR), Political Science, Religion, School of Public Policy and Governance (SPPG), Social Work, Sociology, Social Justice Education (SJE), Leadership, Higher and Adult Education (LHAE), and Women and Gender Studies Institute (WGSI).
-See below for a list of faculty members on the EPS Faculty Advisory Committee.
+See below for a list of faculty members on the EIP Faculty Advisory Committee.

 Upon successfully completing the requirements, in addition to a Master’s or a Doctoral degree in their disciplines, students will receive a specialization noted on their transcripts as “Completed Collaborative Specialization in Ethnic, Immigration and Pluralism Studies.”
-EIPS does not itself grant degrees.
+EIP does not itself grant degrees.

 How to enroll

 Once admitted to one of the collaborating graduate units listed above, students become automatically eligible to join the Ethnic, Immigration and Pluralism Studies specialization (i.e. we do not have separate admissions requirements).
-There is no firm deadline to join the EIPS specialization, but new applications should be sent in preferably before the start of each new academic year (i.e. end of July, mid-August).
+There is no firm deadline to join the EIP specialization, but new applications should be sent in preferably before the start of each new academic year (i.e. end of July, mid-August).

 To finalize the process: